Let’s Talk About Eczema in Babies

 - Change in temperature from cold to hot or hot to cold

-- Contact with animal dander if baby has an allergy to animal dander
+- Contact with animal dander if the baby has an allergy to animal dander

 - Food allergies